demlabs-cellframe/cellframe-node/README.md

 [srv_vpn]
 #   Turn to true if you want to share VPN service from you node
 enabled=false
-#   List of loca security access groups.
+#   List of local security access groups.
 Built in: expats,admins,services,nobody,everybody
 network_address=10.11.12.0
 network_mask=255.255.255.0
 net=KelVPN